ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 prevent such an attack, clients supporting this document MUST discard the EDE option if their DNS server does not signal EDE support via RESINFO {{I-D.ietf-add-resolver-info}}.
 As recommended in
-{{I-D.ietf-add-resolver-info}}, RESINFO should be retrieved over an encrypted DNS channel or integrity protected with DNSSEC.
+{{?I-D.ietf-add-resolver-info}}, RESINFO should be retrieved over an encrypted DNS channel or integrity protected with DNSSEC.